iredmail/docs/3-faq-howto/amavisd.no.x-spam.headers.md

 # Amavisd + SpamAssassin not working, no mail header (X-Spam-*) inserted.

-Amavisd has below setting in its config file by default:
+Amavisd has below setting in its config file `/etc/amavisd/amavisd.conf` by default:
-File: /etc/amavisd/amavisd.conf

     $sa_tag_level_deflt  = 2.0;